 Holga 120WPC pinhole camera is a charming, lightweight camera that excites the professionals.
 Discover the Holga's unique talent for dreamy, beautiful double exposure shots.
 Marvel as your Holga transforms ordinary photographs into extraordinary low-tech works of art.
 A classic!
 The Holga 120WPC Wide Pinhole Camera.
 Having a greatly extended body, the camera enjoys a super wide panoramic view with the horizontal exposure angle reaching as wide as 120 degree.
-Depending on which of the two Film Size Frames is used, the width of the film for the pictures taken can either be 90mm or 120mm.
+Depending on which of the two Film Size Frames is used, the width of the film for the pictures taken is 120mm.

 You may return new or unused products within 14 days from the date of delivery.
 All goods must be returned unused, in a fully re-salable condition, and in the original packaging.
 All returns for non-defective merchandise are subject to a 20% restocking fee plus the original shipping charges.

 In the rare occurrence that a product arrives damaged, or with missing parts, please do accept our apologies.
 You must contact us within 7 days from the date of delivery to report damaged, missing or defective merchandise.
 We'll cover the return shipping cost with US$30 upper limit.
 Upon receiving your return, we will send you the replacement order at no additional cost to you.
 Defective items will be exchanged for the same model or manufacturer's equivalent model.

 Posted by jime on 12th Sep 2012